-Today’s businesses focus on a significant digital transformation to cater to increasing consumer demand.
-There is a conscious shift towards implementing AI/ML automation platforms to streamline daily operations and improve field service efficiency.
+Businesses today are focused on digital transformation to cater to increasing consumer demand.
+There is a conscious shift towards implementing AI/ML automation platforms to streamline daily operations and improve field service management and efficiency.
+The Field Service Management (FSM) operations are poised to keep pace with this advancement.

-Empowering field service technicians with comprehensive field service management software will streamline tasks, enable better activity tracking, and provide an app that acts as a mobile office to boost productivity.
-Agents can review task updates, receive instant notifications, access real-time logs, and get customers’ locations to plan their routes.
-It further helps complete more jobs daily and improves the first-time fix rate.
+Empowering field service technicians with comprehensive field service management software like Dista Service will streamline tasks, enable better activity tracking, and provide an app that acts as a mobile office to boost productivity.
+Agents can review task updates, receive instant notifications, access real-time logs, and get customers’ locations to plan their routes and improve the first-time fix rate.

 Moreover, digitizing work orders improves technician efficiency, eliminates manual practices, and reduces reliance on paperwork.
 The app also provides access to articles and product guides on the go for the technician’s reference.
 A one-tap calling button to address the service requests enables seamless communication between agents and customers.